Nilesh161101/Bash-Script-/README.md

 **SYSADMIN TASKS SCRIPT**

 This Bash script is designed to  gather essential system information.
-It includes functions to display system uptime, disk usage, memory usage, active processes, and update the system on Debian-based distributions.
+It includes functions to display system uptime, disk usage, memory usage, and active processes.
 This is done so that commands can be sent all at the same time instead of writing and sending commands one by one.

 Functions:
 1. show_uptime()